benelan/choroator/README.md

 ## Prerequisites

 To run the script you must have [Python 3](https://www.python.org/downloads/) installed.
-You also need [PySal](http://pysal.readthedocs.io/en/latest/) which can be installed from the terminal (once Python is already installed) by typing
+You also need a few python modules which can be installed from the terminal (once Python is already installed) by typing

 ```
 pip install pysal
+pip install folium
+pip install pandas
 ```
 If you are having trouble with pip visit [their website](https://packaging.python.org/tutorials/installing-packages/).